DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 [Docker Tutorials](https://docs.docker.com/get-started/)

 Now follow the instructions here to use the duke robotics docker image.
 Ignore the --mount and source portion of the run command.
+If on PC, download a program like [MobaXterm](https://mobaxterm.mobatek.net/) for the ssh portion.

 [Docker Intro](../docker/README.md)

+Once you have followed these instrutions, you will be ssh'd into an environment inside your computer, that is isolated from the rest of your computer.
+This environment has ROS installed for you, and whenever you are running ROS you should be in this environment.